muratk5n/thirdwave/en/README.md

 ---

-Claim is due to limited troops RU had pulled resources from Kharkiv and sent them to Donbas which created an opening for UKR to exploit.
+Claim is due to limited troops RU had pulled resources from Kharkiv and sent them to Donbas, Kherson which created an opening for UKR to exploit.
 That shortage is now being fixed with partial mobilisation.

 ---